-Crown Perth engaged Civcon to modify the entrance to its newly opened multi-level carpark on Glenn Place and to optimise traffic flow to reduce traffic congestion.
+Crown Perth engaged Civcon to modify the entrance to its newly opened multi-level carpark on Glenn Place and to optimise overall traffic flow.
 Works included road reconstruction, construction of new roundabouts, relocation of the existing car park entrance, and resurfacing Glenn Place.

 The project was located in a complex environment with strict requirements for roads to remain open to Crown Casino users, both vehicular and pedestrian, at all times.